joewilliams007/GeoQuiz/README.md

 this game is a standalone watch app.
 To download, please open the PlayStore on your watch and search for GeoQuiz.
 Other methods for installation are bellow!

+Please note: The newest version will always be on GitHub first.

 ## Features
 - [x] random flag
 - [x] flags without 2-win-streak